29 June 2018

 - Test-Flexible.
 Schools that fall in the "test-flexible" category allow you to substitute your standardized test scores with other credentials, such as SAT II subject tests, graded writing samples or advanced placement test scores.
 So while you can exclude your SAT or ACT scores, you'll need to provide something else to help them gauge your academic ability and potential.
 Test-flexible policies vary widely, so it's important to pay close attention to the details.
 Schools in this category include: Brandeis, Colby, Franklin & Marshall, Hamilton, and NYU.

 - Test-Conditional.
 Schools in this category will waive the need for standardized test scores if certain minimum conditions are met.
 These conditions typically include GPA and/or class rank cutoffs.
-An example of a school with a conditional policy is George Mason University.
+An example of a school with a conditional policy is Hampton University.

 Colleges with Test-Optional Policies